mnrozhkov/tutorial-mnist-dvc-ray/README.md

 Commit results if needed.

-## Stop Cluster
+### 6 - Stop Cluster

-Don't remember to stop remote cluster after work is done.
+Remember to stop remote cluster after work is done.
 Save money and the planet!

 ```bash
 ray down cluster.yaml